-Near-by Brontosaurus is Allosaurus, apparently turned into a fossil while munching on the tail of a defunct relative of that big beast.
-Looking closely one sees that the tops of the Brontosaurus vertebræ are scored with grooves where some millions of years ago it was feasted upon by some flesh-eating contemporary.
-It is not necessary to suppose that Allosaurus killed the huge creature on which it is feeding.
-Just as there were active, vicious carnivores so there may have been those who played the role of Hyænas and fed upon anything they found dead.
-Of course it is not at all certain that this particular Allosaurus feasted upon this very Brontosaur, but their skeletons were found within a few miles of one another, so that it is quite possible that they were associated in life as in death.
+Near-by Brontosaurus in Allosaurus, apparently turned into a fossil while munching on the tail of a defunct relative of that big beast; looking closely ones sees that the tops of the vertebræ are scored with grooves where some millions of years ago it was feasted upon by some flesh-eating contemporary.
+It is not necessary to suppose that Allosaurus killed the huge creature on which it is feeding, just as there were active, vicious carnivores so there may have been those who played the role of Hyænas and fed upon anything they found dead.
+Of course it is not at all certain that this particular Allosaurus feasted upon this very Brontosaur, but their skeletons were found within a half mile of one another, so that it is quite possible that they were associated in life as in death.